awsdocs/aws-cli-user-guide/doc_source/cli-chap-install.md

 **Current AWS CLI Version**
 The AWS CLI is updated frequently with support for new services and commands\.
 To determine whether you have the latest version, see the [releases page on GitHub](https://github.com/aws/aws-cli/releases)\.

 If you already have `pip` and a supported version of Python, you can install the AWS CLI by using the following command\.
+If you have Python version 3\+ installed, we recommend that you use the **pip3** command\.

 ```
-$ pip install awscli --upgrade --user
+$ pip3 install awscli --upgrade --user
 ```

-The `--upgrade` option tells `pip` to upgrade any requirements that are already installed\.
-The `--user` option tells `pip` to install the program to a subdirectory of your user directory to avoid modifying libraries used by your operating system\.
+The `--upgrade` option tells `pip3` to upgrade any requirements that are already installed\.
+The `--user` option tells `pip3` to install the program to a subdirectory of your user directory to avoid modifying libraries used by your operating system\.

 ## Installing the AWS CLI in a Virtual Environment<a name="install-tool-venv"></a>

-If you encounter issues when you attempt to install the AWS CLI with `pip`, you can [install the AWS CLI in a virtual environment](install-virtualenv.md) to isolate the tool and its dependencies\.
+If you encounter issues when you attempt to install the AWS CLI with `pip3`, you can [install the AWS CLI in a virtual environment](install-virtualenv.md) to isolate the tool and its dependencies\.
 Or you can use a different version of Python than you normally do\.

 ## Installing the AWS CLI Using an Installer<a name="install-tool-bundled"></a>